Volunteer Information

 Excessive Heat

 On especially hot days, be sure to take frequent breaks, drink plenty of water before, during, and after your volunteer session, wear sunscreen and a hat, and work slowly and with care in order to minimize the risk of heat exhaustion/heat stroke.
 Generally, if the weather forecast calls for daytime temperatures of 85℉+, we email volunteers a warning ahead of time and offer you the chance to cancel or reschedule your session for a later date.
 If temperatures at or above 90℉ are predicted, we will cancel volunteer sessions for the health and safety of all.
 We will do our best to reschedule your session for another mutually agreeable day and time.
-Gaining Ground volunteers are not permitted to work inside our greenhouses, hoophouses, or tunnels if temperatures rise above 90℉.
 We strictly enforce shade and water breaks every 30 minutes if temperatures rise above 85℉.
 Electrolyte drinks and sunscreen are always available to volunteers – please ask a staff member and they will gladly assist you.

 Gaining Ground is surrounded by bushy, woody areas—a common habitat for deer ticks carrying diseases such as Lyme disease.
 To reduce your chances of tick bites:

-Gaining Ground keeps honey bees on our farm.
+Gaining Ground keeps honey bees on the Virginia Road farm.
 Most bees will not sting if left alone.
 However, bee and wasp stings can cause a medical emergency if someone is allergic to them.
-Volunteers and group leaders should be aware of anyone who is allergic, and be prepared to respond appropriately by bringing your own bee sting kits.
+Volunteers and group leaders should be aware of anyone who is allergic, and be prepared to respond appropriately by bringing your own bee sting kits/EpiPens.
+Farm staff are not legally permitted to administer medication on site.

 Motorized Farm Equipment